Select Page

 Forest Crescent PS Digital Technology

-Forest Crescent Primary has seen a structured and progressive rollout of technology that has been supported by school policy and action plans, developed in conjunction with the teaching staff and the ICT committee, which reflects the societal change, best instructional pedagogy and relevance to the students’ learning.
-This rollout has been supported by planned maintenance and upgrade of hardware, network and software as deemed necessary to meet the needs of student learning.
+Forest Crescent Primary has seen a structured and progressive rollout of technology supported by school policy and action plans, developed in conjunction with the teaching staff and the ICT committee, reflecting the societal change, best instructional pedagogy and relevance to the student’s learning.
+This rollout has been supported by planned maintenance and upgrade of hardware, network and software as deemed necessary to meet student learning needs.

-Online learning has been more evident with the use of learning programs involving Mathematical and Literacy Software, as well as assessment using ACER Online Literacy and Numeracy Testing.
-Progress has been made in the Home/School link with Information Technologies being used to communicate student learning via the use of email, newsletters, Microsoft PowerPoint and multimedia presentations on school assemblies and open nights.
+Online learning has become more evident through learning programs involving mathematical and literacy software and assessment using ACER Online Literacy and Numeracy Testing.
+Progress has been made in the Home/School link, with Information Technologies being used to communicate student learning via email, newsletters, Microsoft PowerPoint, and multimedia presentations at school assemblies and open nights.

-In 2020 the school is continuing to utilise Digital Technology with an emphasis on cross-curricular links, through developing coding skills through online learning (Years 2-6), and involvement with various interactive robots (Years 1-6) in classrooms utilising Sphero, Dash & Dot and Lego EV3 Mindstorm.
-Year 2 to Year 6 students are also involved with an online typing program to increase their typing accuracy and speed; certainly, as online NAPLAN testing becomes mandatory.
+In 2025, the school will continue to use Digital Technology, with an emphasis on cross-curricular links.
+Students will develop coding skills through online learning (Years 2-6) and interact with various interactive robots (Years 1-6) in classrooms using Sphero, Dash & Dot, and Lego EV3 Mindstorm.
+Year 2 to Year 6 students are also involved with an online typing program to increase their typing accuracy and speed, indeed as online NAPLAN testing becomes mandatory.

-Throughout 2020, as part of amalgamating Digitial Technology into the curriculum, various teachers have been involved with developing STEM learning programs in the class that integrate concepts and skills of Science, Technology (both digital and construction) Engineering and Maths.
+Throughout 2020, as part of amalgamating digital technology into the curriculum, various teachers have been involved in developing STEM learning programs in the class that integrate concepts and skills of science, technology (both digital and construction), engineering, and maths.

-The school’s Internet site development has progressed to allow easy access to the whole school community.
+The school’s website development has progressed to allow easy access to the whole school community.

 Parent support in this learning area is evident by the acceptance and use of our up-to-date technologies, which include the school app, email, website and Eftpos facilities.

-All K – 6 classrooms (30 classes), staffroom and specialist staff have installed Smart Boards (through Parent’s & Citizen’s Association funding) and the use of technologies is increasing as staff and students become more proficient; utilising educational internet resources and staff-made resources to enhance learning.
+All K—6 classrooms (30 classes), staffrooms, and specialist staff have installed Smart Boards (through Parent’s & Citizen’s Association funding).
+The use of technology is increasing as staff and students become more proficient, utilising educational internet resources and staff-made resources to enhance learning.

 Whilst the school has a fully functional Ethernet-based LAN permitting 2-4 PCs per classroom, plus mini-labs in block common areas, and a class-size lab in the library, the newly installed wireless access across all teaching blocks plus Administration has permitted the use of new technologies throughout the school, such as the regular refreshing of new iPads with educational apps being purchased that best support learning and collectively chosen by junior, middle and senior primary staff, in addition to sixty laptops and the use of networked TV’s in all learning areas.
-The school has also changed over to the SOE4 configuration for the management of our computer infrastructure and devices.
-In 2023 the senior primary block was provided with sixty-six new notebooks to facilitate better access to digital-based learning.
+The school has also changed over to the SOE4 configuration for managing our computer infrastructure and devices.
+In 2023, the senior primary block had sixty-six new notebooks to facilitate better access to digital-based learning.

-Forest Crescent Website is Available on Your Smartphone, Tablet and PC with a Responsive Layout
+Forest Crescent Website is on Smartphone, Tablet and PC

 • Increase uptake of Digital Technology across the schools, emphasising this technology to support and develop STEM principles.

-• Continuation of work on Website to ensure good communication between school, home and the wider community.
+• Continuation of work on the website to ensure good communication between school, home and the wider community.

 • Investigation of different/enhanced interactive media.